-Summary: in this tutorial, we will introduce you to a PostgreSQL sample database that you can use for learning and practicing PostgreSQL.
+Summary: in this tutorial, we will introduce you to a PostgreSQL sample database that you can use for learning and practice PostgreSQL.

 We will use the DVD rental database for demonstrating the features of PostgreSQL.